jpfulton/blog/content/blog/2023-07-25-azure-personal-network-spot-orchestration/index.md

 Navigate to **Azure Active Directory** from the home screen then select **App registrations** from the **Manage** menu.
-Should you lose the output of the script that was run above, the values needed for the next steps are available on these screens with the exception of the certificate file.
+Should you lose the output of the script that was run above, the values needed for the next steps are available on these screens (with the exception of the certificate file).

 ![Azure AD App Registrations](./aad-app-registrations.png)